Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Introduction

-Indeed, galaxies are thought to be formed at the intersection of these small-scale filamentary streams which, in theory, feed the galaxies with the cold and dense material necessary for star-formation \citep[e.g.][]{Birnboim2003_streams, Keres2005, Ocvirk2008, Dekel2009_coldstreams, Pichon2011_streams_and_discs, FaucherGiguere2011_letter, FaucherGiguere2011_streams_and_outflows, Danovich2012_streams}.
+Galaxies are thought to be formed at the intersection of these small-scale filamentary streams, which, in theory, feed the galaxies with the cold and dense material necessary for star formation \citep[e.g.][]{Birnboim2003_streams, Keres2005, Ocvirk2008, Dekel2009_coldstreams, Pichon2011_streams_and_discs, FaucherGiguere2011_letter, FaucherGiguere2011_streams_and_outflows, Danovich2012_streams}.
 The theoretical prediction is thus that these filaments act as highways of matter, from the large-scale reservoirs down to the halo centres.
-This picture is supported by studies in observations such as \cite{Bauermeister2010_GasConsumption}, and more recently \cite{Prescott2015_Lya_largescales} and \cite{Zabl2019_Lya}, who have clearly demonstrated the need of gas replenishment from external reservoirs.
+This picture is supported by studies in observations such as \cite{Bauermeister2010_GasConsumption}, and more recently, \cite{Prescott2015_Lya_largescales} and \cite{Zabl2019_Lya}, who have clearly demonstrated the need of gas replenishment from external reservoirs.
 Nevertheless, other processes can also participate in the fuelling of the galaxy with the material for star formation.
-These are, for example, the precipitation of hot gas in virial equilibrium with the dark matter halo \citep{Keres2005}, the recycling of gas from the circum-galactic medium (CGM), or even galaxy-galaxy mergers which drive gas from the outskirts of galaxies into their centres where they form stars very rapidly, in a so-called starburst.
-Interestingly, \citet{Nelson2013_movingmesh}, showed that the numerical scheme that is used in the hydrodynamical simulation strongly alters the relative importance of gas accretion via cold streams and via cooling of shock-heated gas.
-Thus, the question of how galaxies acquire the material for star-formation and the relative efficiency of the processes involved is yet to be understood.
+These are, for example, the precipitation of hot gas in virial equilibrium with the dark matter halo \citep{Keres2005}, the recycling of gas from the circum-galactic medium (CGM), or even galaxy-galaxy mergers, which drive gas from the outskirts of galaxies into their centres, where they form stars very rapidly in a so-called starburst.
+While \cite{Stewart2017} has proven that gas accretion into haloes via filamentary streams is a robust prediction of $\Lambda$-CDM (because it is independent of the adopted code and feedback model), \citet{Nelson2013_movingmesh} has shown that gas transport inside haloes, that is, from the CGM into the galaxies, is strongly impacted by the numerical scheme of the hydrodynamical simulation (which alters the relative importance of accretion via cold streams and via cooling of shock-heated gas).
+Thus, the question of how galaxies acquire the material for star formation and the relative efficiency of the processes involved is yet to be understood.